awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 Delete an Email Filter
 ======================

-Remove the filter for a specific IP address.
+To remove an existing filter for a specific IP address use the the :SES-api:`DeleteReceiptFilter <API_DeleteReceiptFilter>`operation.
+Provide the unique filter name to identify the receipt filter you wish to delete.

+You can delete and create a new receipt filter, if you need to change the range of addresses that are filtered.

 **Imports**